leanghoun/leanghoun.github.io/docs/Micron/build-log.md

 *A Drive - 5*
 {: .fs-2 .text-grey-dk-000 }

+Adjust the A pulley so that the teeth are centered against the top bearing stack, then loctite and tighten the grub screws.

 ![A Drive Top - 6](../../../../assets/images/micron-24-a-b-drives-9.jpg)
 *A Drive Top - 6*
 {: .fs-2 .text-grey-dk-000 }